muntasirrahman/micronautdemo/README.md

 ## Goals

-* Create a simple microservices, using Java EE.
+* Create a simple microservices, using Java EE, not Spring Boot :)
 * Deployed in a on minimum profile instance in a cloud provider
-* Alternatively, deployed in a small docker instance (or as part of a Kubernete cluster)
+* Alternatively, deployed in a small docker instance (or as part of a Kubernetes cluster)

+Why we need native binary compiler?
+Because we want to run it without Java VM, so we can deploy that as a service in a very small cloud instance, or in docker container.

 ### 1.1.
 What you will need

 * Decent text editor e.g. vim
-* Or decent IDE e.g. Intellij IDEA
+* Or decent IDE e.g. Intellij IDEA Community Edition
-* JDK 1.8
+* JDK with native image compiler e.g. GraalVM JDK

 ### 1.2.
 Pre-requisite software